HyperSeg: Patch-wise Hypernetwork for Real-time Semantic Segmentation: Experimental results

 We experiment on three popular benchmarks: PASCAL VOC 2012~\cite{everingham2010pascal}, Cityscapes~\cite{cordts2016cityscapes}, and CamVid~\cite{brostow2009semantic}.
 We report results using the following standard measures: class mean intersection over union (mIoU), frames per second (FPS), billion floating point operations (GFLOP), and number of trainable parameters.

 FPS is measured using established protocols~\cite{orsic2019defense}: We record FPS for the elapsed time between data upload to GPU through to prediction download.
 Our model is implemented in PyTorch without specific optimizations.
 Finally, we use a batch size of $1$ to simulate real-time inference.
-Similar to most previous methods, we measure FPS on a NVIDIA GeForce GTX 1080TI GPU.
+Similar to most previous methods, we measure FPS on a NVIDIA GeForce GTX 1080TI GPU (i7-5820k CPU and 32GB DDR4 RAM).
 GFLOPs and trainable parameters are calculated using the pytorch-OpCounter library~\cite{pytorchOpCounter}, also used by others~\cite{orsic2019defense}.

 We experiment with large, medium, and small variants of our model, {\em HyperSeg-L}, {\em HyperSeg-M}, and {\em HyperSeg-S}, respectively.
+The models share the same template and are named according to their size as reflected by their parameter numbers.
 Both HyperSeg-M and HyperSeg-S omit the finest resolution level of $d$; we bilinearly upsample predictions to the input resolution from their previous level.
 In HyperSeg-S the channels of the layers in $m_i$ are halved, relative to those of the largest model.
 We provide model backbone and resolution details, separately, for each experiment.
 For other hyperparameter values, see Appendix~\ref{sec:Model details}.